Florida Employment Law expert board certified employment lawyer, B.C.S. expert by FL Bar

 Ms. Towzey has experience as a certified mediator and arbitrator in both state and federal court, with an additional specialization in employment law cases.

-In March, 2012, for The Florida Bar, Ms. Towzey presented a Labor and Employment Law Webinar: FLSA Update: Dionne and its Progeny, Calculating Back Pay in Failed Exemption Cases, Recent Decisions Applying Lynn’s Food Stores, Disclosure Obligations and Other Emerging Issues in Wage and Hour law.
+For The Florida Bar, Ms. Towzey presented a Labor and Employment Law Webinar: FLSA Update: Dionne and its Progeny, Calculating Back Pay in Failed Exemption Cases, Recent Decisions Applying Lynn’s Food Stores, Disclosure Obligations and Other Emerging Issues in Wage and Hour law.

 Ms. Towzey was founding member in 1992 of the St. Petersburg-based commercial litigation law firm, Carter, Stein, Ford, Schaaf & Towzey, LLP.
 Ms. Towzey was member for ten years before leaving that firm to open her private practice in the historic Kress Building across from the courthouse in downtown St. Petersburg.